ASF officers who assaulted passengers given punishment

 ISLAMABAD: The Airport Security Force (ASF) has come under fire after a video of its officers assaulting passengers last week on Thursday at the Islamabad International Airport (IIAP) went viral on social media with sources saying the aviation force has awarded a 'quarter guard punishment' to the personnel involved in the incident.

-The incident had occurred after bad weather conditions forced a PIA flight from Riyadh to land in Islamabad instead of Peshawar, stranding its passengers.
+The incident had occurred after bad weather conditions forced a Pakistan International Airlines (PIA) flight from Riyadh to land in Islamabad instead of its original destination of Peshawar, stranding its passengers at the airport in the federal capital.

-The passengers staged a protest at the airport, consequent to which the ASF personnel were summoned to bring the situation under control.

-However, ASF officers got into a brawl with the upset passengers and slapped and punched the protesters.
-A spokesperson for the Civil Aviation Authority (CAA) said the IIAP manager had already submitted a written report of incident.
+Already not at their desired location and facing further delays in their flight's next take-off, the passengers staged a protest.

 ISLAMABAD: The Airport Security Force (ASF) has come under fire after a video of its officers assaulting passengers last week on Thursday at the Islamabad International Airport (IIAP) went viral on social media with sources saying the aviation force has awarded a 'quarter guard punishment' to the personnel involved in the incident.

-The incident had occurred after bad weather conditions forced a PIA flight from Riyadh to land in Islamabad instead of Peshawar, stranding its passengers.
+The incident had occurred after bad weather conditions forced a Pakistan International Airlines (PIA) flight from Riyadh to land in Islamabad instead of its original destination of Peshawar, stranding its passengers at the airport in the federal capital.

-The passengers staged a protest at the airport, consequent to which the ASF personnel were summoned to bring the situation under control.

-However, ASF officers got into a brawl with the upset passengers and slapped and punched the protesters.
-A spokesperson for the Civil Aviation Authority (CAA) said the IIAP manager had already submitted a written report of incident.
+Already not at their desired location and facing further delays in their flight's next take-off, the passengers staged a protest.